Protocol Specification

 This creates alignment of incentives.
 Capital providers must rigorously evaluate business viability rather than simply assessing collateral.
 Entrepreneurs receive capital based on productive potential rather than existing wealth.
 Failed businesses can learn and attempt new ventures without crushing debt burdens.

-Loan forgiveness: 50% of outstanding principal is forgiven after 10 years, subject to 2 KYR guarantors.
+Loan forgiveness: 50% of outstanding principal is forgiven after 10 years of demonstrated inability to repay, subject to 2 KYR guarantors.
 This means a failed business does not create permanent economic impairment.
-Even at stress-tested scenarios of 70% business default rate, the loan pool retains over 85% of its capacity — because it is pre-funded from fixed supply, not from depositor funds.
+Even at stress-tested scenarios of 70% business default rate, the loan pool retains over 85% of its capacity - because it is pre-funded from fixed supply, not from depositor funds.

 3.4 How New Participants Join After Initial Distribution